splunk/splunk-connect-for-snmp/docs/configuration.md

             - "my-area"
 ```

-Use the following command to propagate configuration changes:
+When you addd modifications to any of `yaml` files, use the following command to propagate configuration changes:
 ``` bash
 microk8s helm3 upgrade --install snmp -f deployment_values.yaml -f config_values.yaml splunk-connect-for-snmp/snmp-installer --namespace=sc4snmp --create-namespace
 ```